microsoft/Trieste/samples/infix/README.md

 Now that we have our tokens roughly organized around mathematical expressions, we need to solve the problem of operator precedence.
-We want the multiply and divide operations to have higher precendence than add and subtract.
-It so happens that with a multi-pass term rewriting system like Trieste this is very straightforward.
+We want the multiply and divide operations to have higher precedence than add and subtract.
+It so happens that with a multi-pass term rewriting system like Trieste, this is very straightforward.
 We will have one pass devoted to grouping all multiply and divide expressions together (as if they were surrounded in parentheses) and then in the next pass we will do the same for all add and subtract expressions.